Police say ‘Gossip Girl' actor Chanel Banks found safe, family insists she's still missing

 The Los Angeles Police Department said Wednesday that Banks, of Playa Vista, was found in Texas after she was reported missing Nov.
 8. The family said in a GoFundMe post that welfare checks were made at Banks' residence Nov.
 7 and 8, but she was not at the home.

 The family's last contact with Banks was Oct.
 30, according to the post.
-Missing person posters were distributed in the neighborhood on Los Angeles' Westside.
+Missing person posters were distributed in the neighborhood of Los Angeles' Westside.

 Details about the circumstances around her reported disappearance were not immediately available.